 The loading and carriage of grain cargoes is regulated under the International Code for the safe carriage of Grain in Bulk which has been adopted by SOLAS 74/78.
 Every vessel which is fitted for carriage of grain in bulk in accordance with this code should have a “Certificate for the Carriage of Grain”.

 This document shall accompany or be incorporated into the grain loading manual provided to enable the master to meet the stability requirements of the Code.
-In order to respond this question one should refer to the grain loading manual of the ship, if any.
+To respond this question, one should refer to the grain loading manual of the ship, if any.

 9.3.
 STATE NUMBER OF HOLDS WHICH MAY BE LEFT SLACK WITHOUT REQUIRING BAGGING, STRAPPING AND SECURING:

 For stability purposes, in case of loading grains, not all the cargo holds can be left slack.
 The holds which can be loaded in such condition are mentioned in the grain loading manual along with further relevant information.